• Skip to primary navigation

 • Squeeze lemon juice on Shishito peppers and season - For a final touch, add a squeeze of lemon juice, the furikake, and salt to taste.
 Toss the blistered shishitos in this mixture until evenly coated and serve.

-½ lemon, 2 tablespoon furikake, Kosher salt to taste
+½ lemon, 2 tablespoon furikake, kosher salt

 Notes